boomlich/boomlich.github.io/about.md

 permalink: /about/
 ---

 Hi!
 My name is Thomas.
-I live in Bergen, currently attending my secound year of my bachelor-degree in computer science at the University of Bergen.
+I live in Bergen, currently attending my secound year of my bachelor-degree in computer techonology at the University of Bergen.